Naomi Feinbrun-Dothan: Scientific career

 In 1936, Eig established the 'Palestine Journal of Botany Jerusalem' In 1951 it was renamed the 'Israel Journal of Botany' and then in 1994 'Israel Journal of Plant Sciences'.
 In which Feinbrun and her colleagues used to publish their works.
 The first issue of the journal included a 'phytographic' map based on the three researchers’ many field trips.

 During this time, she worked on her doctoral dissertation, A monographic study of the genus Bellevalia, studying the number and form of chromosomes and using them in the systematic classification of this plant genus.
 Under the supervision of Dr. Eig.
 It was published in the 'Palestine Journal of Botany'.

 In 1938, at the age of 44, Dr. Alexander Eig died.
 After his death, his two assistants, Michael Zohary and Naomi Feinbrun, continued his work of documenting the flora of Palestine and cultivating the Mount Scopus Botanical Garden.

 Also in 1938, she received her Ph.D. degree, but was promoted from instructor to lecturer eventually in 1952.
 She devoted her full attention to the study of local and Middle Eastern species, mostly grown in her experimental plots and investigated cytotaxonomically (a branch of taxonomy in which chromosome characteristics are used to classify organisms).

+In 1948 she wrote an article describing the many botanical contributions of a young botanist, Tuvia Kushnir who fell in the Lamed He convoy.

 After 1947, when the state of Israel was established, she and her brothers 'Hebraized' their family name, and she became Naomi Feinbrun-Dothan.

 In 1953, Feinbrun spent a sabbatical year at the herbarium at Kew Gardens in London and also the herbaria of Edinburgh and Geneva.
 In 1960, she became an associate professor of the university.
 She joined Elisabeth Oldschmidt, Tscharna Rayss and Hanna Rozin (in various fields of biology and medicine), who were the only three women of that rank in the university.

 In 1960, she wrote 'Wild plants in the land of Israel'.

 Between 1966 and 1986 she co-authored with Prof. Michael Zohary the four volumes of Flora Palaestina.
 These books include analytical keys, botanical descriptions, and full page illustrations of the native and naturalized plant species of the region.

 In the 1970s, several bulbs of an unknown Colchicum were given to her to study.
 She identified it as a Greek species called Colchicum bowlesianum.
 Later the bulbs were re-investigated by Karin Persson and were then classed as a separate species.
 She described the bulbs as a new species in the 'Israeli Journal of Plant Science'.
 She named it Colchicum feinbruniae after Prof. Feinbrun.